MonashBioinformaticsPlatform/RNAsik-pipe/supplementary/docs.md

 ### Directories explained

   - `refFile/` this directory will hold your reference files including STAR index and other indices that might be required for downstream analysis.
 You FASTA and GFT files will be copied across to this directory.
 You can reuse STAR index if you are aligning to the same reference genome.
-STAR index will be located in the directory with postfix `-starIndex` inside `refFiles/` directory.
+STAR index will be located in the directory with postfix `-starIndex`
   - `bamFiles/` this directory will be created if running `RNAsik-pipe` with `-aling` option.
 This directory will hold your BAM files from [STAR aligner](https://github.com/alexdobin/STAR/releases).
 If you already have BAM files, you can use them with other parts of the `RNAsik-pipe` except BAM files should have either `_Aligned.out.bam` or `_Aligned.sortedByCoord.out.bam` postfix as per STAR aligner output.
 This will make downstream file naming consistent and clean.
   - `countFiles/` directory will hold eight text files, half for non stranded feature counting and the other four for reverse strand feature counting. `featureNo.txt` and `featureReverse.txt` and its associated `.summary` files are output straight from `featureCounts`. `featureNoCounts.txt` and `featureReverseCounts.txt` is a filtered version of respective file.
 Filtering header and columns 2 to 5 out of those files.
 Finally `-withNames.txt` postfix indicates that two additional columns were added to those files with public gene names and biotype.
   - `preqcBamFiles/` directory with pre-processed BAM files.
 Files are pre-processed using [Picard tools](http://broadinstitute.github.io/picard/)